 Despite the ongoing controversy and concern from brands, there seems to be limited legal basis for complaints against Amazon’s private labels, besides cases of copyright infringement.

 It’s not unusual for retailers to use third party sales data to develop and market competing products.
 And while brands may be upset to see low-priced Amazon versions of their products suggested on their listing pages, this practice is similar to what we see in brick-and-mortar stores—Great Value breakfast cereals, for example, are usually placed next to their brand-name counterparts on Walmart’s shelves.

 Just like is the case with other major retailers and their private labels, it’s unlikely that Amazon private label products will go away.
 Competing with these inexpensive products, and potentially even dealing with Amazon’s copycat versions of your products, is one of many costs of selling on Amazon.
 Instead of trying to make these products go away, brands should focus on their marketing and product quality so their product is still worth buying for consumers despite a slightly higher price.

 How your brand can compete with private label brands

-If you’re a third-party merchant selling product on Amazon, you may feel intimidated by the prospect of competing with Amazon.
+If you’re a third-party merchant selling products on Amazon, you may feel intimidated by the prospect of competing with Amazon.
 The good news is there are several practices that can help.

 Another thing you can do is create new variations of the products you’re already selling with their own ASIN.
 One example is making your product part of a bundle so it’s different from similar products Amazon may sell.

+Ready to take on the competition?
 Pattern’s ecommerce experts can help you create a strategy to compete against Amazon’s private label brands.
-Contact us through the form below to learn more.
+Get in touch today to learn more.